FishAndRips/ringhopper/README.md

 a potential GPLv4, GPLv3.1, etc. unless all contributor(s) agree), nor under any other license (e.g. MIT, BSD, etc.).

 See [COPYING](COPYING) for a copy of the license.

+### Content made with Ringhopper

+A common myth perpetuated in CE's modding history is that the copyright belongs to the people who made the tools.
+This should go without saying, but video game assets (i.e. tags) and maps created with Ringhopper are not subject to Ringhopper's licensing.
+They belong to their respective copyright holders.

+First, this means that any original content that you make by yourself belongs to you.
+For example, if you make a model in Blender, a texture for the model in GIMP or Photoshop, and the tags with Invader, all done from scratch, then you own all of these assets.

+However, if you choose to use, modify, or derive pre-existing content, including with tag extraction, then this content may still belong to its original owner(s).
+The GPL is not magic: it doesn't give you any right to use or modify existing content, including content supplied by official releases of the game or their respective modding tools.

+For example, the usage of MCC's officially released maps or tags to make content would be bound by the MCC EULA.
+Additionally, any cache files you create with Ringhopper which contain those tags would also be bound by that license agreement.
+This is not a condition of using Ringhopper, and thus it is not a GPL license incompatibility.
+This is a condition of using those tags.